 SYK is a critical dependency in HOXA9/MEIS1-high AML

 Our second product candidate, KB-0742, was derived from SMM-based discovery.
 KB-0742 is a selective, orally bioavailable inhibitor of CDK9, a global regulator of transcription and a critical node in the oncogenic TRN resulting from MYC overexpression.
 MYC is a well-known transcription factor and cancer driver that is dysregulated in a significant proportion of human cancers, often via genomic copy number gain, or amplification.
-We intend to develop KB-0742 initially for the treatment of MYC-amplified solid tumors in a tumor type-agnostic approach, with an IND submission planned for the fourth quarter of 2020.
+We intend to develop KB-0742 initially for the treatment of MYC-amplified solid tumors in a tumor type-agnostic approach.
+We have initiated a Phase 1/2 clinical trial and reported interim positive data from the ongoing study in the fourth quarter of 2021.